Warmag2/DayAheadPrice/README.md

 NOTE: This service is unsecured and the default configuration does not expect to use any certificates.
-      You can fix this by altering the appsettings.conf and adding a Kestrel block which requires certificates, but I recommend using a virtual host and reverse proxy in NGINX or Apache
+      You can fix this by altering the appsettings.conf and adding a Kestrel block which requires certificates, but I recommend using a virtual host and reverse proxy in NGINX or Apache.